simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2.md

   main.web-application-type: none     # Do not start a web server.

   ai:
-    openai:
-      api-key: NEVER-PLACE-SECRET-KEY-IN-CONFIG-FILE
     retry:
       max-attempts: 1           # Maximum number of retry attempts.
       on-client-errors: false   # If false, throw a NonTransientAiException, and do not attempt retry for 4xx client error codes.
 ```
-- Note: The "NEVER-PLACE..." entry is present just to warn you against copying your private key value into this file.
 - Note: The retry* settings will override the `ChatClient`'s default settings.
 You are likely to experience errors while you learn the API's usage, and we don't want you to experience unnecessary expenses.
 13. Save your work.